Description

 Inheritance

 FENIB is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
-In many cases, an affected person has a parent with the condition.
+In some cases, this condition is familial, which means an affected person inherits the variant from one affected parent

 Other Names for This Condition